icpmoles/ASB/docs/CrossCoupling.typ

  $ mm("rest") = mat( 10.2287  ,  0.0002;
     0.0002  , 10.2271)  $

-So, to obtain $1 "rad"/s^2$ of acceleration on the 1st active link we need $10.2287$ Nm on the 1st load axle and $0.0002$ Nm on the 2nd load axle (which when accounting for the r = 70 gear ratio results in 0.1461 Nm and  $2.8571 times 10^(-6)$ on the motor axles respectively)
+So, to obtain $1 "rad"/s^2$ of acceleration on the 1st active link we need $10.2287$ Nm on the 1st load shaft and $0.0002$ Nm on the 2nd load shaft (which when accounting for the r = 70 gear ratio results in 0.1461 Nm and  $2.8571 times 10^(-6)$ on the motor shafts respectively)

 Dually, by inverting we have: